A-Z Symptom Helper

 Baby food

-Using a lot of sauce/gravy with solid foods
+Using a lot of sauce/gravy with solid foods to help moisten the bolus

 Ramen noodle soup